Dravet syndrome: Causes

-In most cases the mutations in Dravet syndrome are not hereditary and the mutated gene is found for the first time in a single family member.
-In 70–90% of patients, Dravet syndrome is caused by nonsense mutations in the SCN1A gene resulting in a premature stop codon and thus a non-functional protein.
-This gene normally codes for neuronal voltage-gated sodium channel Nav1.1.
+In most cases, the mutations in Dravet syndrome are not hereditary, and the mutated gene is found for the first time in a single family member.
+In 70–90% of patients, Dravet syndrome is caused by nonsense mutations in the SCN1A gene resulting in a non-functional protein.
+This gene codes for neuronal voltage-gated sodium channel Nav1.1.
 In mouse models, these loss-of-function mutations have been observed to result in a decrease in sodium currents and impaired excitability of GABAergic interneurons of the hippocampus.
 The researchers found that loss of Nav1.1 channels was sufficient to cause the epilepsy and premature death seen in Dravet syndrome.

-The timing of the first signs and symptoms in Dravet syndrome occur about the same time as normal childhood vaccinations, leading some to believe the vaccine was the cause.
+The timing of the first signs and symptoms in Dravet syndrome occurs about the same time as normal childhood vaccinations, leading some to believe the vaccine was the cause.
 However, this is likely a non-specific response to fever, as vaccination often induces fever, and fever is known to be associated with seizures in persons with Dravet syndrome.
-Some of the patients who put forth vaccine injury claims from encephalopathy were later found, upon testing, to actually have Dravet syndrome.
+Some of the patients who put forth vaccine injury claims from encephalopathy were later found, upon testing, to have Dravet syndrome.